ariolwork/FigureSceneSmallCodeExample/README.md

 ### This is only a small code example.
 This program works correctly, but it's not recommended to use in life.

-It contains some classes for drawing any figure, you want.
+It contains the number of classes for drawing such shapes, as presented below.

 ![image](https://github.com/ariolwork/FigureSceneSmallCodePreview/blob/main/images/1.png)
 ![image](https://github.com/ariolwork/FigureSceneSmallCodePreview/blob/main/images/2.png)